Not sure if it's herpes?

 Can herpes be treated?

-There is no cure for herpes, but outbreaks can be managed with antiviral medications.
+No, there is no cure for herpes, but outbreaks can be managed and suppressed with antiviral medications.

 Treatment options include:

-- antiviral medication such as aciclovir, famciclovir and valaciclovir to reduce the length of outbreaks or suppress the virus (so you are less likely to give it to partners)
+- antiviral medications such as aciclovir, famciclovir and valaciclovir to reduce the length of outbreaks or suppress the virus (so you are less likely to give it to sexual partners)

-- numbing cream such as Lidocaine (a local anaesthetic cream) to provide relief to the affected area
+- numbing cream such as lidocaine (a local anaesthetic cream) to provide pain relief to the affected area

 You can reduce the chances of passing genital herpes onto others by: